Electrolysis Hair Removal

 Yes and no. Most describe the sensation as a quick stinging or pricking feeling.
 Pain tolerance varies from person to person, but the vast majority of clients have no trouble sitting through treatment.
 Some discomfort is normal; it’s very tolerable for most, and treatment settings can be adjusted slightly for comfort.

-If you’re more sensitive, a few steps can help: taking Tylenol about 30 minutes before your appointment, avoiding caffeine and sugary foods beforehand, and using a numbing cream on more sensitive areas.
+If you’re more sensitive, a few steps can help.
+Taking Tylenol about 30 minutes before your appointment, avoiding caffeine and sugary foods beforehand, and using a numbing cream on more sensitive areas.
 We’re happy to recommend an appropriate numbing cream if needed.

 -